ayshwaryas/ddqc/readme.md

 1. Clone this repository using the following code:

    `git clone https://github.com/ayshwaryas/ddqc.git`
-2. In the root directory run the following command:
+2. In the root directory of the package run the following command:

     `pip install .`
 3. For the usage instructions refer to tutorials/ddqc_tutorial.ipynb